-You’ve probably heard of the Danish number 1 Smart DNS service, Unlocator.
+You’ve probably heard of the number 1 Danish Smart DNS service, Unlocator.
 Ever since its debut back in 2013, this provider’s main methodology has been a tool to unblock geo-restricted content all over the world.
-However, Unlocator now offers a way to access content abroad with an added value – security.
-Yes, Unlocator VPN now exists and I’m here to evaluate its efficiency.
+However, Unlocator now offers a way to access content abroad with added value – security.
+Yes, Unlocator VPN now exists, and I’m here to evaluate its efficiency.
 This is the full unbiased Unlocator review.

 Unlocator VPN Review – Content Index